List of Durarara!! characters: Izaya Orihara

 After a leave of absence after the Yellow Scarves arc, Izaya hijacks Masaomi's handle in order to manipulate Mikado whilst simultaneously using Akane Awakusu in a scheme to having the Awakusu Group kill off Shizuo.
 However, he was interrupted after Jinnai Yodogiri stabbed him as a warning for his interference.
 Upon making a recovery, Izaya assembles a small army composed of Namie Yagiri, Ran Izumii, Mikage Sharaku, Haruna Niekawa, Kisuke Adabashi, Slon, Kine, and the Dragon Zombie gang.
 At the climax of the events that follow, Izaya finally tries to kill Shizuo once and for all, and is nearly successful but is thwarted by Celty.
 In the ensuing fight, Izaya, while heavily injured, dares Shizuo to kill in front of multiple witnesses as a final attempt to prove that Shizuo is a monster.
 But Vorona stabs Izaya at the last second to prevent this outcome.
 However, before she can kill him, a stun grenade is thrown that allows a near-dead Izaya to escape.
 Izaya survives thanks to Celty partially healing him before Manami and Kine get him out of Ikebukuro.
 Though his fate remains a mystery to the residents of Ikebukuro at the start of Durarara!!
 SH, many assuming he had a role in the new chain of events.
-A wheelchair-bound Izaya admits to not be ready yet to return home as he continues his informant activities in another part of Japan.
+Izaya, who uses a wheelchair, admits to not being ready yet to return home as he continues his informant activities in another part of Japan.
 Izaya also appears in Shin Megami Tensei: Devil Survivor 2 as a playable character per downloadable content.